Stabilization Without Simplification: A Two-Dimensional Model of Software Evolution: Dynamic Interpretation

 \section{Dynamic Interpretation}

-The theorem established in the previous section shows that stabilization without simplification follows from explicit structural and stochastic conditions.
+The proposition established in the previous section characterizes stabilization without simplification as a local regime that follows from explicit structural and stochastic conditions.
 We now interpret the meaning of these conditions in software-evolution terms.